Small lump sums

 2. They can reclaim the overpaid tax from HMRC during the tax year using form P53.

-The payment of a small lump sum is not a benefit crystallisation event nor does it trigger the money purchase annual allowance.
+The payment of a small lump sum is not a relevant benefit crystallisation event nor does it trigger the money purchase annual allowance.

 Disclaimer